Generalized modeling of empirical social-ecological systems: Model construction

 The entries in the Jacobian are next re-written in terms of the more easily interpreted `generalized parameters'.
 Here, we use three types of generalized parameters: \begin{itemize} \item $\alpha$ parameters, which represent the characteristic time scale for changes in a state variable. \item $\beta$ parameters, which compare the strengths of multiple processes that are acting on a state variable.
 Usually, all the processes with positive sign are compared against each other and all the processes with negative sign are compared. \item Elasticity parameters, which characterize the non-linearity of the process.
 They take the general form

 for the function $H(X)$ with respect to state variable $X$.
-For example, a function $H(X) = aX^n$ has elasticity $n$ everywhere, while the Holling type II function $H(X) = aX/(b + X)$ has elasticity in the range $[0,1)$ for $b,X > 0$. \end{itemize} The generalized parameters are parameters like in a conventional simulation model, except that they parameterize the Jacobian matrix directly, rather than parameterizing functional forms like `conventional' parameters do.
-Consequently, the generalized parameters can parameterize the entire class of models that give rise to that Jacobian matrix, rather than just a single model formulation as is usually the case in conventional models \citep{Kuehn2011}.
+For example, a function $H(X) = aX^n$ has elasticity $n$ for all values of $x$, while the Holling type II function $H(X) = aX/(b + X)$ has elasticity in the range $(0,1)$ for $b,X > 0$. \end{itemize}